220.127.116.11.7 RpcDeletePrinterDriverEx (Opnum 84)

 Remove unused printer driver files.
 In this case, an error MUST NOT be returned if some of the files are being used by another installed driver.

 Delete the version specified by the value of the dwVersionNum parameter.
-Because more than one version of a printer driver can be installed on a print server, setting this flag does not guarantee that the driver will be removed from the list of supported drivers on the server.
+Because more than one version of a printer driver can be installed on a print server, setting this flag does not guarantee that the driver is removed from the list of supported drivers on the server.

 Delete the printer driver only if all its associated files can be removed.
 In this case, an error MUST be returned if some of the files are being used by another installed driver.